lammps/lammps/doc/src/Python_usage.rst

          region box block 0 10 0 5 -0.5 0.5

-      can be executed using the following Python code if *L* is a :py:class:`lammps` instance:
+      can be executed using with the lammps AI with the following Python code if *L* is an instance of :py:class:`lammps <lammps.lammps>`:

       .. code-block:: Python